Rian1010/Language-Learners-App/README.md

     return redirect(url_for('community'))
 ```

-What I first tried to do here was to let a update of the lesson name and post content happen for the session username, if a user wanted to change something.
+What I first tried to do here was to let an update of the lesson name and post content happen for the session username, if a user wanted to change something.
 This worked, but what did not work was to change the date of the `edit_today` key, withouth affect the `initDate` key's value.
 So, I had to find a way to keep the `initDate` value the same, while allowing everything else to change.

 ```python
 @app.route('/update_post/<post_id>', methods=['GET', 'POST'])